frankstallone/frankstallone.net/src/blog/metaphors-in-music-stevie-nicks-landslide.md

 Stevie Nicks "Landslide" lyrics are an excellent example:

-Before teaming up with Fleetwood Mac, Lindsay Buckingham and Stevie Nicks were struggling in poverty, living in a friend’s house near a mountain in Aspin Colorado.
+Before teaming up with Fleetwood Mac, Lindsay Buckingham and Stevie Nicks were struggling in poverty, living in a friend’s house near a mountain in Aspen Colorado.
 They were trying to succeed as a duo called "Buckingham and Nicks".
 Stevie created music and Lindsay paired with her to produce recordings.
 He also filled in as a studio musician when he could.
 Stevie became a waitress and a cleaning lady to survive.

 One of Stevie’s musical creations was picked up and recorded at a major studio where they both enjoyed meeting famous musical performers.
 Their recording was brilliant.
 They felt they were near the top of their snow-covered mountain, However, their brilliant recording flopped.
 No one else liked it.